fitbenchmarking/fitbenchmarking/docs/source/users/options/minimizer_option.rst

 ---------------------------------------------

 `Gradient-Free-Optimizers <https://github.com/SimonBlanke/Gradient-Free-Optimizers>`_ are a collection of gradient-free methods capable of solving various optimization problems.
+Please note that Gradient-Free-Optimizers must be run with problems that have finite bounds on all parameters.

 *  Hill Climbing (:code:`HillClimbingOptimizer`)